Adjuvant bisphosphonate

 Information for patients from the Kent Oncology Centre

-This leaflet is intended to support you in making decisions about the role of bisphosphonates in your breast cancer care.
+Please use this leaflet to support you when making decisions about the role of bisphosphonates in your breast cancer care.

 What are bisphosphonates?

-Bone constantly undergoes a process of renewal.
+Bone is always undergoing a process of renewal.
 Specialised bone cells break down old bone and replace it with new bone every day.
 This process helps to repair damage to the skeleton from everyday activities.
 We call this process bone turnover.
-However, as we age this process becomes less efficient and the bones become thinner and weaker.
+As we age this process becomes less efficient and the bones become thinner and weaker.

-Why are bisphosphonates being used to treat breast cancer?
+Why are bisphosphonates used to treat breast cancer?

-Clinical studies have shown that breast cancers can sometimes recur in and spread to bones, often many years after patients have had an operation to remove the cancer from their breast.
-Doctors think this could be because the chemicals that control bone turnover could also encourage the growth of breast cancer cells inside bones.
+Clinical studies have shown that breast cancer can recur in and spread to bones.
+This often happens many years after the operation to remove the cancer from a patient's breast.
+Doctors think this could be because the chemicals that control bone turnover, could also encourage the growth of breast cancer cells inside bones.

 Clinical trials of bisphosphonates in early breast cancer began in the 1990s.
-These drugs were added to standard treatments after breast surgery, like chemotherapy and tamoxifen, and compared to these standard treatments alone.
-These clinical trials found that bisphosphonates reduced the risk of breast cancer coming back in patients’ bones and often meant that patients lived longer.
+Bisphosphonates were added to standard treatments after breast surgery, like chemotherapy and tamoxifen.
+The results were then compared to these standard treatments alone.
+The trials found that bisphosphonates reduced the risk of breast cancer coming back in patients’ bones.
+Often meaning that patients lived longer.

 Not all patients had the same degree of benefit though.
 The greatest benefits from bisphosphonates were seen in two groups of women.